For Esmé—with Love and Squalor: Publication history

 "For Esmé" was originally published in The New Yorker in April 1950.
 In April 1953, Little, Brown and Company (a Boston-based publishing company) published "For Esmé" as part of the anthology Nine Stories.
 The same anthology was published in 1953 in London by Hamish Hamilton under the title For Esmé—with Love and Squalor: and other stories.

 In 1954, the BBC attempted to purchase the rights to turn "For Esmé" into a radio drama series, but Salinger declined.

 In 1959, Harborough Publishing (London) issued a paperback edition of "For Esme" that featured Esme as a "dishy blonde" on the cover.
 Salinger disapproved of this edition so emphatically that he never spoke to his UK publisher again.

 Since its original publication, "For Esmé" has been translated into many languages, including German, Swedish, Japanese, Spanish, and Polish.

 In popular culture

-In Lemony Snicket's A Series of Unfortunate Events, Esmé Squalor's name is a reference to this short story.

-The Canadian band For Esmé also references the story in their name.

-The track "Letters & Packages" from American Football's American Football EP (1998) contains many lyrical references to this short story.

-We Are Scientists' 2006 album is titled With Love and Squalor.

-Belle and Sebastian's track I Fought in a War on their album Fold Your Hands Child, You Walk Like a Peasant is inspired by the atmosphere in this short story.
+Belle and Sebastian's track "I Fought in a War" on their album Fold Your Hands Child, You Walk Like a Peasant is inspired by the atmosphere in the story.